StrataCode: Leverage Your Code for Everyone's Productivity

 Frameworks Built on Layers

-StrataCode has evolved into a rich, well designed tool code-processing framework with a relatively small, clean, easy-to-read-and-debug code base.
+StrataCode has evolved into a rich, well designed code-processing framework with a relatively small, clean, easy-to-read-and-debug code base.
 The power of code-generation combined with layers opens up opportunities for framework development and I have had lots of experience building frameworks.
-It's natural that a lot of testing has been done with framework building that leverages the design of layers.
+It's evolved over years, and integrations with several frameworks have improved the design to be "good enough" for most applications.

-Back in '92 I was a lead designer of a reactive, data binding system, in '96 a component and persistence frameworks (ATG), and in 2002 a client/server synchronization framework (Adobe BlazeDS/Flex Data Services).
-StrataCode includes a layered component-oriented, data-binding and synchronization system built using lessons learned from my experience with these platforms.
-You can use StrataCode with other frameworks easily - in fact, it's been integrated with several standard Java frameworks already and adding more is easy.
+StrataCode includes a layered component-oriented, data-binding and synchronization set of framework layers.
+I built them using lessons learned from my experience with these platforms.
+You can use StrataCode with other frameworks easily - in fact, it's been integrated with several standard Java frameworks already and adding more is easy as well.

 If you look at the complete platform, you'll see how it can simplify your Java code, separate framework code from application code to remove platform dependencies, make applications more declarative and easier to customize.